GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 The `can-swipe-back` and `can-swipe-forward` properties have been renamed to [property@AdwLeaflet:can-navigate-back] and [property@AdwLeaflet:can-navigate-forward], along with their accessors.
+The new properties also handle keyboard and mouse shortcuts in addition to swipes.

 The `hhomogeneous-folded`, `vhomogeneous-folded`, `hhomogeneous-unfolded`, and `vhomogeneous-unfolded` properties have been replaced by a single